 It’s great for stews too.
-Just sear it first, then drop into a flavourful stew and simmer just to heat up or for longer to let the stew’s flavours into the seitan.
+Sear it well first, then drop into a flavourful stew and simmer just to heat up or for longer to let the stew’s flavours into the beef-style seitan.

 For this sandwich, I seared the seitan first, added a couple spoonfuls of my vegan not-honey garlic sesame sauce and chopped red onion, tossed that in the hot pan and stuffed that into a fresh made fluffy flax roll.

-Or you can keep it simple, season with salt and pepper and add to a noodle bowl like this one.
+Or you can keep it simple, season with salt and pepper after pan-frying and add to a noodle bowl like this one.

 The possibilities are endless.
 Let me know in the comments what you would do with this beefy seitan!

 - 1/2 cup cooked kidney beans, rinsed and well-drained [75g]